polygonplanet/chillout/README.md

 ## Comparison Table

-You can reduce the CPU load by changing your JavaScript iteration to the chillout iteration.
+You can reduce the CPU load by using the chillout.js API instead native JavaScript loops in your application.

 Examples: